aplteam/Tatin/docs/FirstStepsWithTatin.md

 A>
 A> Note that assets are to be consumed, meaning that a package _**must not**_ write to the assets folder.
 A>
-A> Among several reasons for this one stands out: in cases a package is loaded and caching in on (the default) then the asset folder is shared by all projects/people who also loaded that package.
+A> Among several reasons for this one stands out: in cases a package is loaded and caching is on (the default) then the assets folder is shared by all projects/people who also loaded that package.

 ### Getting a package into the workspace